bloaryth/Shor/Shor/README.md

 ##### Without requirements

-Run auto_wo.vbs
+Run <auto_wo.vbs>, and <circuit.pdf> cannot be generated.

 ##### With requirements

-Run auto.vbs, and if there is a quantum circuit, <circuit.pdf> will be made to show the circuit.
+Run <auto.vbs>, and if there is a quantum circuit, <circuit.pdf> will be made to show the circuit.

 ### Designing Details